Chemist CV template (text format)

 ISO 9001:20XX Internal Auditor Training, 20XX

-According to the Office for National Statistics (ONS), chemists in the UK earn an average annual salary of £39,336.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), chemists in the UK earn an average annual salary of £39,336.

 You can find information about the gender pay gap for chemists on the ONS’ website.